 ...Or Gluten-Free Dairy-Free Blueberry Coffee Cake

-For a dairy-free version of this gluten-free blueberry dessert, use vegan butter in place of the regular butter and vegan yogurt in place of sour cream.
-Coyo coconut yogurt is especially rich and similar in fat content to sour cream.
+For a dairy-free & gluten-free blueberry coffee cake, use vegan butter in place of the regular butter and vegan sour cream.
+Or try a rich coconut yogurt – Cocojune and Culina coconut yogurts are especially rich and similar in fat content to sour cream.

 Blueberry Coffee Cake with Frozen Berries